-As noted in the Contour Engineering case supra, the court drew a distinction between the laying of plans and the commencement of preparatory activities, thereby implying that the commencement of preparatory activities may constitute the carrying on of a trade.
-The issue arises as to what sort of preparatory activities would signal the commencement of a trade.
+As noted in the Contour Engineering case already discussed, the court drew a distinction between the laying of plans and the commencement of preparatory activities, in so doing implying that the commencement of preparatory activities may constitute the carrying on of a trade.
+What sort of preparatory activities would signal the commencement of a trade?
 In order to answer this question it must be determined whether the taxpayer has an asset (income-earning structure) with which to trade.
-Much will depend on the facts and circumstances of the case.
+Much will depend on the facts and circumstances of the particular case.